-Plastic waste that accumulates in landfills and oceans is one of the most pressing environmental issues of this time.
+Plastic waste that accumulates in landfills and the environment is one of the most pressing environmental issues of our time.

 Plastic waste endangers wildlife and threatens ecosystems and the food chain.
 We see plastic pollution as an urgent priority.

-We can’t solve this problem alone, so we are collaborating with other companies, research institutes and governments around the world to identify ways we can collectively reduce the plastic waste making its way into the environment.
+We can’t solve this problem alone, so we are collaborating with other companies, research institutes and governments around the world to identify ways to collectively reduce plastic waste in the environment.

 Supporting a future where no Nestlé plastic packaging ends up in landfill or the ocean

 Our aim is to use less virgin fossil-fuel-based plastic in our packaging.
 By eliminating unnecessary plastic (from tear-off bands to single-use items like straws), introducing reusable and refillable alternatives and switching to paper, bio-based and biodegradable materials, we are already reducing our plastic footprint.

 As of the end of 2022, 81.9% of our plastic packaging could be recycled and we expect to reach more than 95% by 2025.
 We remain committed to achieving 100%.
 We are on track to reduce the use of newly made (virgin) plastic by one-third by 2025.

 But our actions extend beyond the materials we use in our packaging.
 To help prevent our packaging from ending up in landfills, we are working to make recycling easier, by supporting infrastructure improvements and encouraging people to do what they can to tackle plastic pollution.

 Creating change like this beyond our own operations requires strong collaboration.
 We are part of the Consumer Goods Forum’s Plastic Waste Coalition for Action, the World Economic Forum’s Global Plastic Action Partnership and Plastic PACTS around the world.
 This highlights our aim to lead voluntary action by companies in this space.